BellevueCollege/data-api/readme.md

 # Bellevue College Data API

-The Data API is a RESTful, read-only web service for accessing Bellevue College data in JSON format.
+The Data API is a RESTful, primarily read-only web service for accessing Bellevue College data in JSON format.

 ## API Endpoints 🌐